17 Potential Benefits And Traits Of A Melancholic Temperament

 Although people with melancholic temperaments may tend to keep their emotions guarded, they can still be emotional individuals.
 They may be the most emotional of all the temperament types.
-Their heightened, ever-changing emotions can result in quick shifts in mood.
-For instance, they might feel a strong sense of elation and energy, quickly replaced by gloom, if something negative happens.
+Their heightened, ever-changing emotions can cause their mood to take a quick turn.
+For instance, they might feel a strong sense of elation and energy, then quickly fall into a gloom, if something negative happens.

 Melancholics are often perfectionists and like to do things a certain way.
-They may have a specific idea of the perfect situation, the perfect way to do things, and the perfect outcome.
+They may have an idea of precisely how they want a situation to go, the perfect way to do things, and the perfect outcome.
 They tend to set high standards for themselves and others and pressure themselves to do very well.
-When the perfect outcome is not achieved, they can become angered.
+When the perfect outcome is not achieved to their precise personal tastes, they can become angered.
 However, these individuals don’t typically show their anger until it becomes so pent up over time that they reach a breaking point.

 For melancholics, romantic relationships and loyalty typically must be earned, but once trust is earned, individuals with this temperament tend to be loyal for life.
 They may be quick to commit and make promises to individuals they trust and respect.
-They often consistently meet or exceed the expectations of the people they care about.
+This usually makes them meet or exceed the expectations of the people they care about.

 Melancholics are often highly self-motivated, thanks to their innate perfectionistic tendencies.
 They are usually motivated mainly by their high standards and less so by rewards or the threat of punishment.
 They may prefer having multiple chances to complete similar tasks, as they strive to improve with every attempt.
 Their motivation is often derived from their determination to do their very best, and they can become crestfallen when they don't accomplish something.